dotlang/language/doc/RFE.md

 another option: let function writer handle this: instead of `getData = (x:int -> int -> int)` function writer can write: `getData = fn(x:int -> fn(int->int))`
+this is better, needs to change and gives fn writer option to decide about this.

+N - How can we have streams in dotlang?
+In java there are two types of streams:
+- used to work woth collections in a declarative mannger (e.g. map this array, filter this hashtable, ...): this is already there
+- used to read a series of data where we don't know about size/end.
+In Java the base stream class has these:
+- close
+- read
+- reset
+- skip
+also we can write to a stream. what are applications?
+- reading from a file
+- reading from network
+- reading from a memory region they all have an internal "position reference" or "next avialable byte" which means they are inherently mutable. just like createChannel, we can have `createStream` with all the custom logic we need.

+N - Early return via `@` notation?
+`result = validateData(a,b,c)@{makeError(InvalidArgument)}`
+i'm not sure if it is worth that.